coniferousdyer/Botforces/README.md

 * Lockout Matches
 * Contest Reminders
 * Switching to an SQL-based database system to store data
+* Refactoring the code and distributing it for better maintainability

 <b>NOTE:</b> This is still in progress, and may not be complete.